GNSPS/URLSchemer/README.md

 --

-The method's promise resolves whenever the URL scheme was recognized and rejects otherwise and always returns an object with the following format:
+The method's promise resolves whenever the URL scheme was recognized and rejects otherwise and always returns an object with the following properties:

-`retObj.openedLink` : string with the link that was open, if no link was open it is undefined (String/Undefined) `retObj.appInstalled` : boolean to check if the app is available in the device, if no check was made it is undefined (Boolean/Undefined)
+`retObj.openedLink` : string with the link that was open, if no link was open it is undefined (String/Undefined)

+`retObj.appInstalled` : boolean to check if the app is available in the device, if no check was made it is undefined (Boolean/Undefined)

 `retObj.diag` : string with the action performed, either error or success messages (to be used while developing or for log outputting) (String)

 --